awsdocs/aws-control-tower-guide/doc_source/governance-drift.md

 Another type of drift is *landing zone drift*, which may be found through the management account\.
 Landing zone drift consists of IAM role drift, or any type of organizational drift that specifically affects Foundational OUs and shared accounts\.

+A special case of landing zone drift is *role drift*, which is detected when a required role is not available\.
+If this type of drift occurs, the console displays a warning page and some instructions on how to restore the role\.
+Your landing zone is unavailable until the role drift is repaired\.
+For more information about drift, see *Don't delete required roles* in the section called [Types of drift to repair right away](drift.md#types-of-drift)\.

 AWS Control Tower does not look for drift regarding other services that work with the management account, including CloudTrail, CloudWatch, AWS SSO, AWS CloudFormation, AWS Config, and so forth\.
 No drift detection is available in child accounts, because these accounts are protected by preventive mandatory guardrails\.

 ## Moved Member Account<a name="drift-account-moved"></a>